lExplLicit/DockerStackVPS/README.md

 # Generate Secret
 openssl rand -hex 32

-# Add this configuration to /etc/turnserver.conf:
+# Add this configuration to the top of /etc/turnserver.conf:

   listening-ip=0.0.0.0
   listening-port=3478